M0r13n/ssh_keys/README.md

 For example FiloSottile [compares](https://github.com/FiloSottile/whosthere) your public key with Github's database and is able to retrieve your Github nickname.

 # How to run this demo?
-1. Install twisted and the required crypto modules: `pip install -r requirements.txt'
+1. Install twisted and the required crypto modules (you may want to create a new virtual environment first): `pip install -r requirements.txt`
 2. Create a key pair for the server in the same directory: `ckeygen -t rsa -f ssh_host_rsa_key`
 3. Run:`python3 ssh.py`